christine-seibert/christine-for-nh/docs/contact.md

 [603-892-2685](tel:1-603-892-2685)

-> Texting is better than calling, but Christine will make every effort to return calls in a timely manner.
+> Texting is better than calling, but Christine will always return calls promptly.

 ## :material-facebook: Facebook